gaohuia/HttpUnit/README.md

 # HttpUnit
 An alternate of PostMan.
 No gui, but pretty easy to send http requests in sublime.
 We can find the [Documentation](https://github.com/gaohuia/HttpUnit/wiki) here.
+Please report any issue [here](https://github.com/gaohuia/HttpUnit/issues).

 ### Features